JoeReis/data_eng_workshop_hedw_2025/README.md

 Here's another question that might break the LLM's response `what students are enrolled in linear algebra?`

 The big takeaway - prompts and tuning are key.
 You'll spend a lot of time trying to configure LLM interactions.
 Text to SQL is especially hard (at least today) because database tables don't provide context or semantics.
 It's just column names and joins.

+[ use a field that doesn't exist ]

 AI is great but it takes time to work, and the underlying data is critical to making it work.